Skip to Content

 Coogan Account Application Requirements

-For the minor to qualify for eligibility, they must live or work in Los Angeles County.
-Here's what is needed to begin the application process:
+The minor must live or work in Los Angeles County to qualify for eligibility.
+Here what is needed to apply:

 • A copy of a valid U.S. Passport or State ID from the Trustee(s), who is/are the parent(s) or legal guardian(s) of the minor.